-An oil change is required whenever indicated by the message center.
+An oil change is required whenever indicated by the message center and according to the recommended maintenance schedule.
 USE ONLY RECOMMENDED ENGINE OILS.

-To reset the oil monitoring system to 100% after each oil change [approximately $8{,}000$ km ($5{,}000$ miles) or 180 days] perform the following:
+To reset the oil monitoring system to 100% after each oil change [approximately 5,000 miles (8,000 km) or 180 days] perform the following:

-1. Press the SETUP control to access the System Check function.
+1. Press and release the SETUP control to display "PRESS RESET AT OIL CHANGE".